brianrahadi/quartz/content/about/experience.md

 draft: false
 ---

-Experience consists of my recent education, work and organization experiences, and also courses I have taken in my undergraduate years.
+Experience consists of my recent education, work and organization experiences, and also courses I have taken at Langara and SFU

 ## Education